Krafi2/AstroPi-2020/README.md

 # AstroPi-2020
-Repository for the AstroPi 2020 entry of the team K-Gang
+Repository for the AstroPi 2020 entry of team K-Gang